dvbuntu/dvbuntu.github.io/_pages/about.md

   - /about.html
 ---

 This is the academic website of Danielle Van Boxel.
-She's a PhD Student in the [University of Arizona Applied Math GIDP](https://appliedmath.arizona.edu/).
+She's a PhD grad of the [University of Arizona Applied Math GIDP](https://appliedmath.arizona.edu/).
 Her research focuses on new methods in machine learning and data science.

 # Welcome!